There are basic yet practical reasons that some lower-level English learners may not have grasped learning the English language well.

 For lower-level students, we as teachers can create a supportive learning environment by being patient with the student, remembering always that it may take time for lower-level students to grasp concepts, particularly grammatical ones, such as sentencing.
 Using simple language or bits of language, simple sentencing (simple sentence structure) just keep it simple, do not overwhelm the student.

-What’s important is to encourage them, positive comments and positive reinforcement is important, being mindful of not over correcting, picking every mistake is going to be not constructive and may lead to the student being discouraged.
+What’s important is to encourage them, positive comments and positive reinforcement are important, being mindful of not correcting, and picking every mistake is going to be not constructive and may lead to the student being discouraged.
 Studying on their own or independent study should be talked about and encouraged as well.

 Encouraging students so they don’t become demotivated can be a challenge, however, you need to remember that installing a sense of pride in what they are learning is important.

 Selling them the idea that by learning English good outcomes or results will come, motivating them from the very beginning by telling them that you believe in them, that they are trusted and that they will do well.
 If a student senses you care for their wants and needs, they may respect you more and as a result, may perform better.